TED (conference): TEDx Youth

+TEDx Youth speakers Dún Laoghaire 2019

 TED Fellows

 TED Fellows were introduced in 2007, during the first TEDAfrica conference in Arusha, Tanzania, where 100 young people were selected from across the continent.
-Two years later, during TEDIndia, 99 Fellows were recruited, mainly from South Asia.
+Two years later, during TEDIndia, 99 fellows were recruited, mainly from South Asia.

-In 2009, the Fellows program was initiated in its present form.
-For every TED or TEDGlobal conference, 20 Fellows are selected; a total of 40 new Fellows a year.
-Each year, 20 past Fellows are chosen to participate in the two-year Senior Fellows program (in which they will attend four more conferences).
+In 2009, the fellows program was initiated in its present form.
+For every TED or TEDGlobal conference, 20 fellows are selected; a total of 40 new fellows a year.
+Each year, 20 past fellows are chosen to participate in the two-year senior fellows program (in which they will attend four more conferences).

 2019 marked the tenth anniversary of the TED Fellows program.

-Acceptance as a Fellow is not based on academic credentials, but mainly on past and current actions, and plans for the future.
-Besides attending a conference free of charge, each Fellow takes part in a special program with mentoring by experts in the field of spreading ideas, and he or she can give a short talk on the "TED Fellows" stage.
+Acceptance as a fellow is not based on academic credentials, but mainly on past and current actions, and plans for the future.
+Besides attending a conference free of charge, each fellow takes part in a special program with mentoring by experts in the field of spreading ideas, and can give a short talk on the "TED Fellows" stage.
 Some of these talks are subsequently published on TED.com.
-Senior Fellows have additional benefits and responsibilities.
+Senior fellows have additional benefits and responsibilities.

-TED-Ed

-TED-Ed is a YouTube channel from Ted which creates short animated educational videos.
-It also has its own website.
-TED-Ed lessons are created in collaboration with educators and animators.
-Current advisers for Ted-Ed lessons include Aaron Sams, Jackie Bezos, John Hunter, Jonathan Bergmann, Melinda French Gates, and Sal Khan.
-It has over 17.8 million subscribers and over 3.3 billion views as of November 2022.

 TED Audio Collective

-The TED Audio Collective is a collection of podcasts for the curious with over 25 shows.
+The TED Audio Collective is a collection of podcasts with over 25 shows.

 One of those shows is the TED Interview podcast which launched on October 16, 2018, during which Chris Anderson holds conversations with speakers who have previously given a TED talk, providing the guest a chance to speak in greater depth about their background, projects, motivation, re-evaluation of past experiences, or plans for the future.

-Each interview lasts between 45 minutes and about one hour.
-All podcasts are available on the TED website, in part together with transcripts, as well as through platforms such as Apple Podcasts, Spotify, Google Podcasts, TuneIn, Stitcher, RadioPublic, Castbox, iHeartRadio, and BBC Radio 4 Extra.

-Season Four began in March 2020 during the COVID-19 pandemic as a live-stream broadcast co-hosted by Chris Anderson and Whitney Pennington Rodgers and often offered listeners the opportunity to submit questions to the speaker.